amila-ku/amila-ku/README.md

 <h1 align="center">Hi 👋, I'm Don</h1>
 <h3 align="center">A passionate about Software Engineering, Site Reliability Engineering & DevOps.
 I have worked with AWS, Kubernetes for more than 8 years.
-I prefer Python, Golang and has built multiple systems that automate infrastructure management, load testing & vulnerability scanning.
+I have built multiple systems that automate infrastructure management, load testing & vulnerability scanning.
+I prefer Python, Golang.
 I plan to engage & contribute in a open source project.
 So far i have done some random contributions in Zalando-ingress-controller, aws golang samples.</h3>

 - 🔭 I’m currently working on **Webup**